-- Implementation Measure 4.1.5.z Riparian corridors, wetlands and wildlife habitat that are determined to be significant through the Goal 5 process shall be designated as one or more overlay zones on the City Zoning Map. - Implementation Measure 4.1.5.aa Protected natural resources within the Significant Resource Overlay Zone are intended to remain undeveloped with the possible exceptions of passive recreation and underground public facilities.
-These areas include the following: - 1.
-Riparian corridors, wetlands and wildlife habitat that are determined to be significant through the Goal 5 process and are included in the Significant Resource Overlay Zone. - 2.
-Water quality resource areas as defined by Metro's Title 3 of the Urban Growth Management Functional Plan. - 3.
+- Implementation Measure 4.1.5.v Require engineering where necessary to minimize the potential effects of natural hazards. - Implementation Measure 4.1.5.w Require all future utilities to be placed underground, other than storm drainage facilities. - Implementation Measure 4.1.5.x Provide available information, when requested, to those interested in developing land in areas of the following hazards: - a.
+100 year floods; - b. slides and earthquake damage; or - c. wind damage, possible tree topping. - Implementation Measure 4.1.5.y Protect the Willamette River Greenway from incompatible uses or development activities, using the standards of the Greenway section of the Development Code. - Implementation Measure 4.1.5.z Riparian corridors, wetlands and wildlife habitat that are determined to be significant through the Goal 5 process shall be designated as one or more overlay zones on the City Zoning Map. - Implementation Measure 4.1.5.aa Protected natural resources within the Significant Resource Overlay Zone are intended to remain undeveloped with the possible exceptions of passive recreation and underground public facilities.
+These areas include the following: - Riparian corridors, wetlands and wildlife habitat that are determined to be significant through the Goal 5 process and are included in the Significant Resource Overlay Zone. - Water quality resource areas as defined by Metro's Title 3 of the Urban Growth Management Functional Plan. - 3.
 Habitat Conservation Areas as defined by Metro's Title 13. - Implementation Measure 4.1.5.bb An Area of Limited Conflicting Use is defined as an area located between the riparian corridor boundary, riparian impact area or the Metro Urban Growth Management Functional Plan Title 3 Water Quality Resource Area boundary, whichever is furthest away from the wetland or stream and the outside edge of the SROZ or an isolated significant wildlife habitat area as defined by Goal 5.
 These areas can serve as a buffer between development and conservation.
 Limited development impacts may be permitted in accordance with special development standards found within the Planning and Land Development Ordinance. - Implementation Measure 4.1.5.cc Undeveloped portions of the Significant Resource Overlay Zone may be used towards satisfaction of open space requirements.
-A density transfer credit of not more than 50% of the designated Significant Resource Overlay Zone will also be allowed, except where legislative Master Plans have defined subdistricts or use other means to determine the amount and location of residential density outside of the SROZ without the use of a density transfer credit. - Implementation Measure 4.1.5.dd In vegetated areas, the positive visual impact of the trees, etc., is to be preserved.
-Any clearing of trees for development is subject to arboricultural standards and the requirements of the Planning and Land Development Ordinance. - Implementation Measure 4.1.5.ee Due to potential hazards to human health, the high voltage powerline easements within the City are regulated by the Planning and Land Development Ordinance.
+A density transfer credit of not more than 50% of the designated Significant Resource Overlay Zone will also be allowed, except where legislative Master Plans have defined subdistricts or use other means to determine the amount and location of residential density outside of the SROZ without the use of a density transfer credit.

+Implementation Measure 4.1.5.dd In vegetated areas, the positive visual impact of the trees, etc., is to be preserved.
+Any clearing of trees for development is subject to arboricultural standards and the requirements of the Planning and Land Development Ordinance.

+Implementation Measure 4.1.5.ee Due to potential hazards to human health, the high voltage powerline easements within the City are regulated by the Planning and Land Development Ordinance.
 No residential structures shall be allowed within the easements and any development, particularly residential, adjacent to the easements will be carefully reviewed.
 While these corridors offer some potential for recreational use, their use is also somewhat limited by utility requirements.
 Any proposed non-residential development within powerline easements shall also be coordinated with, and approved by, the Bonneville Power Administration or Portland General Electric Company, depending on the easement ownership.